SwedbankPay/developer.swedbankpay.com/_includes/post-purchase-3-1.md

 The `cancellations` resource lists the cancellation transactions on a specific payment.

-{% if documentation_section contains "checkout-v3" %}

 To cancel a previously created payment, you must perform the `cancel` operation against the accompanying `href` returned in the `operations` list.
 You can only cancel a payment - or part of a payment - which has not been captured yet.
 There must be funds left that are only authorized.
 If you cancel before any capture has been done, no captures can be performed later.

-{% else %}

-To cancel a previously created payment, you must perform the `create-paymentorder-cancel` operation against the accompanying `href` returned in the `operations` list.
-You can only cancel a payment - or part of a payment - which has not been captured yet.
-If you cancel before any capture has been done, no captures can be performed later.

-{% endif %}

 {: .text-right}
 [Top of page](#payment-order-v31)